polljoy/polljoy-Unity/README.md

 #Intro
 Hi friend!
 Let's add polljoy to your awesome Unity game.
-It's pretty simple, you should be up in minutes.
+It's simple, you'll be up in minutes.

 Questions? - email help@polljoy.com and one of our devs will assist!